Presidency of Joe Biden: Worldwide LGBT rights

+Investigations of Biden

+Hur special counsel investigation

+Biden's attorneys informed the National Archives Administration in November 2022 that classified documents from before Biden's presidency had been found at the Penn Biden Center.
+Days later Attorney General Garland tasked U.S. Attorney John R. Lausch Jr. with conducting an initial investigation.
+On January 5, 2023, Lausch advised Garland that the assignment of a special counsel was warranted.
+On January 12, Garland announced that he was appointing a special counsel to investigate "possible unauthorized removal and retention of classified documents or other records", and appointed Robert K. Hur as special counsel.
+Hur released his report on February 8, 2024, stating that the "evidence does not establish Mr. Biden's guilt beyond a reasonable doubt".
+The report's final conclusion was that "no criminal charges are warranted in this matter" and that it would be "the same even if there was no policy against charging a sitting president".

+Congressional investigations

+On September 12, 2023, Speaker McCarthy acceded to the right wing of the House Republican Conference and announced the launch of an impeachment inquiry into Biden.
+McCarthy claimed that earlier findings of House investigations "paint a picture of corruption" involving Biden and his relatives.
+Prior investigations have failed to find evidence of wrongdoing by the president.
+The impeachment inquiry fizzled out by April 2024.

 Elections during the Biden presidency

-2022 Midterm elections
+2022 midterm elections

-Despite Biden's low approvals, a red wave did not occur during the president's first midterm as many had anticipated.
-Democrats expanded their narrow Senate majority while Republicans took control of the House of Representatives by a far smaller margin than expected.
+Despite Biden's low approvals, a red wave did not occur during the 2022 mid-term elections as many had anticipated.
+Democrats expanded their narrow Senate majority while Republicans took control of the House by a far smaller margin than expected.
 This was largely attributed to a backlash against the Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization, as well as the perceived extremeness of certain Republican candidates in competitive races.

 It was the first midterm election since 1986 in which the party of the incumbent president achieved a net gain in governorships, and the first since 1934 in which the president's party didn't lose any state legislative chambers or incumbent senators.

 Many pundits had failed to predict the Democrats' resilient performance; Simon Rosenberg was one exception.
 Polls for the election cycle were the most accurate since 1998, though Republican-aligned pollsters such as the Trafalgar Group had a notable polling miss.

 The results drew praise from the Democratic Party, and Biden celebrated the results as a strong day for democracy.

+Democratic overperformance in these elections are considered to have played a factor in the party's defeat in the 2024 elections, with its results misinterpreted as support for Biden's initial bid for re-election.

-2024 elections
+2024 elections and transition period

-Biden's age has led some to speculate that he may not run for re-election in 2024, though Biden has indicated his intent to run, with his final announcement expected in 2023.